 To summarize: this is good if you have more than two attacks and/or if you upcast it to 5th level, but it’s not much better than Divine Smite when cast at 3rd level with just two attacks per turn, and you need to deal with the risks imposed by Concentration.

 other planes.
-They do still get a saving throw, and if the
+They do still get a saving throw, and if the creatures are

 It’s very important to note that the banishment effect isn’t limited by the spell’s duration: creatures banished this way are sent to another plane and must return by normal means.
 However, since the banishment effect doesn’t effect creatures on their home plane, the banishment may not be as appealing as spells like Banishment which can affect creatures native to your current plane.

 situational by design.
-It has a 1-minute casting time and
+It has a 1-minute casting time and Verbal components,

 so you’re not going to break this out in combat or while sneaking around in

 a dungeon.
-You’re going to restrain the subject, and
+You’re going to restrain the subject, and stand around chanting

 great spell, but it works much better on a full caster.
 You get this far too